7awraaa/COMP472_AI/README.md

 *select_images*: his script randomly selects 500 images per class from the public AffectNet dataset on Kaggle and stores them in the `data/raw/emotion` directories.
 It goes through the corresponding subfolders of each emotion and creates a folder labelled with its corresponding folder.

 *test_images.py*: This script randomly selects 100 images from each labeled dataset subfolder for testing purposes.
 It moves the selected images from the `data/labeled` directories to the `data/test` directories, ensuring that they are separate from the training images.
 The remaining images are moved to the `data/evaluation` directories for further evaluation.

+--Part 2--

+*python evalution.py*: This script generates metrics for each model and classifies and tests the best model on a randomly chosen image from the dataset.

+*python confusion_matrix.py*: This script generates a detailed confusion matrix about how the images have been classified and the actual class they belong to. **Generates the matrix of one model at a time.
+Modifications must be done at three lines of the code which are flagged as "TODO"**

+*python general_confusion_matrices.py*: This script generates TP, FN, FP, and TN values for each class in each CNN model.

+*main_model.py*: This script trains the main model.
+It generates a path file once the model is done training (best_facial_expression_model.pth).

+*variant1_model.py*: This script contains the first variant of the main model which contains an additional convolutional layer.It generates a path file once the model is done training (path_variant1.pth).

+*variant2_model.py*: This script contains the second variant of the main model which differs by the kernel size.
+In this model, the kernel size upgrades from 3 to 5, and the padding from 1 to 2.
+It generates a path file once the model is done training (path_variant2.pth).

 *Notes*: Each emotion has a total of 503 images as there is a picture of each teammate for each emotion.